This comprehensive program includes 20 courses. Please click the course title below to scroll to the course description:

 Cardiac Anatomy and Physiology

-To help you understand the essential mechanical, electrical, and dynamic components of the human heart, this course studies the heart’s anatomy, structural relationships, and embryological development.
+This course is designed to help you understand the essential mechanical, electrical, and dynamic components of the human heart.
+This course studies the heart’s anatomy, structural relationships, and embryological development.

 Introduction to Health Research & Statistics